xclbrio/excalibur.js/README.md

 [![GitHub release](https://img.shields.io/github/release/xclbrio/excalibur.js.svg?style=flat-square)](https://github.com/xclbrio/excalibur.js/releases)
 [![Gitter](https://img.shields.io/gitter/room/:user/:repo.svg?style=flat-square)](https://gitter.im/xclbrio/Lobby)

-This is the Ethereum compatible JavaScript API for smart contracts for work with a decentralized exchange.
-It's available on npm as a node module.
+This library allows you to create smart contracts based on the Ethereum blockchain.

-You need to run a local Ethereum node to use this library.
+Node.js and NPM are required to use this library.
+It is available as LIBRARYNAME in the NPM.

-For additional information you should use the [documentation](https://github.com/xclbrio/wiki/wiki/JavaScript-API) for this library.
+All the necessary information on the initial setup and use can be obtained here, additional information can be obtained from the [documentation](https://github.com/xclbrio/wiki/wiki/JavaScript-API) for this library.

 ## Table of Contents